kaitlynmooney/craft-corner/README.md

 The website can be visited at http://craft-corner.onrender.com/.
 Please allow about a minute for the site to load, as periods of site inactivity cause slow connections to the website.

+From the Home page, users can choose to navigate to the "About" or "Login" pages or they can take our "Crafting Survey".

+On the Login page, users can sign up, sign in using an existing account, or sign in using Google OAuth 2.0.
+Once a user has successfully logged in, they will see an option to "Logout" and ...
+When the logout is clicked, the user will no longer see these options and will not have access to these pages.

 ## Credits

 [Guide to homepage scrolling animation](https://www.youtube.com/watch?v=nAjR0Oj0J8E)